 Comparing student loan lenders and loan types won’t impact your credit score unless you submit an application for a private student loan.
 When you submit a private student loan application, the resulting hard inquiry could have a minor negative impact on your score.

-Shopping for a private student loan, comparing the pros and cons of different lenders, and submitting multiple applications so you can accept the loan with the best terms is generally a good idea.
+Shopping for a private student loan, comparing the pros and cons of different lenders, and submitting multiple applications so you can accept the loan with your best terms is generally a good idea.
 Hard inquiries usually only have a small impact on credit scores, and scores often return to their pre-inquiry level within a few months, as long as no new negative information winds up on your credit reports.

 While multiple hard inquiries can increase score drops, particularly for those who are new to credit, credit-scoring agencies recognize the importance of rate shopping.
 As a result, multiple inquiries for student loans that occur with a 14- to 45-day window (depending on the type of credit score) only count as a single inquiry when your score is being calculated.